 - New or expanded development, including subdivisions, shall be serviced with piped 3.4.8 municipal water services, where available.
 Extension of municipal services to the proposed development by the proponent may be required.
 Where piped municipal water service is not available, the proponent for the development proposal shall demonstrate that the proposed development will have a sufficient supply of potable water without negatively affecting the supply or quality of potable water for existing adjacent development. - New or expanded development, including subdivisions, shall be serviced with piped 3.4.9 municipal wastewater services, where available.
 Extension of municipal services to the proposed development by the proponent may be required.
 Where piped municipal services have not yet been extended to an area, holding tanks may be used.
 However, holding tanks must be located to enable future connection to municipal services, and must connect to piped municipal wastewater services once available.
-When piped municipal wastewater services are not available and not planned for an area, onsite waste treatment will be developed in accordance with provincial regulations. - 3.4.10 Wastewater installations should be planned in conjunction with roadway pavements to prevent unnecessary disturbance of paved surfaces. - 3.4.11 New or expanded development, including proposed subdivisions, shall be adequately separated and/or buffered from an abandoned or active sewage lagoon and waste disposal ground unless otherwise approved by the appropriate authority.
+When piped municipal wastewater services are not available and not planned for an area, onsite waste treatment will be developed in accordance with provincial regulations. - 3.4.10 Wastewater installations should be planned in conjunction with roadway paving to prevent unnecessary disturbance of paved surfaces. - 3.4.11 New or expanded development, including proposed subdivisions, shall be adequately separated and/or buffered from an abandoned or active sewage lagoon and waste disposal ground unless otherwise approved by the appropriate authority.
 The distance and/or buffering requirement shall be established within the local municipal zoning by -law in consultation with the Province of Manitoba.
 New or expanded development, including proposed subdivisions, will be permitted within the established distance and/or buffering requirement only if it can be demonstrated that methane gas generated from the abandoned or active sewage lagoon and waste disposal ground will not create a detrimental negative impact to the proposed development. - 3.4.12 Programs to reduce the volume of solid waste, such as "reduce, reuse, recycle" and small and mid-scale composting shall be supported. - 3.4.13 New or expanded development, including subdivisions, may be limited so as to ensure that there are facilities and the capacity in place to adequately manage the waste that will be generated.
 This includes solid, liquid and septic waste. - New or expanded development, including subdivisions, shall be serviced with an adequate level of utilities (e.g. hydro electrical power, telecommunication systems, etc.).
-Extension of utilities to the proposed development by the proponent may be required. - 3.4.15 New or expanded development, including subdivisions, shall be designed to facilitate the efficient delivery and/or access of municipal and local services, such as solid waste pick up, snow clearing, extension of public pathways, school bus routing, emergency services, etc.
+Extension of utilities to the proposed development by the proponent may be required. - 3.4.15 New or expanded development, including subdivisions, shall be designed to facilitate the efficient delivery and/or access of municipal and local services, such as solid waste pick up, snow clearing, extension of public pathways, school bus routing, emergency services, etc. - 3.4.16 Intensive development and high capability wells should be permitted only in areas where they will not cause a reduction in water supply for existing users.